 Individuals will be able to purchase virtual permits online (annual, semester, etc.).
-Daily and Short-Term parking may be purchased at the nearest parking pay station to your vehicle or via the Parkmobile app (available during Phase II).
+Daily and Short-Term parking may be purchased at the nearest parking pay station to your vehicle or via the Parkmobile app (Short-Term only).

 What happens if I do not have a virtual permit when I park?
 Will I receive a citation?

 A small grace period is provided to all non-permitted vehicles upon arrival to allow individuals time to purchase a virtual permit from a nearby pay station.

 What happens if I don't have access to a computer or a phone?

 Pay stations are available along the direct paths of travel and on the 1st floor of each parking structure in order to purchase parking.
 The Visitor Information Center (VIC) is also available to provide additional information as needed.

 Can I park in any lot now that there are no hangtags or stickers?